weewx/weewx/docs_src/usersguide/weewx-config-file/index.md

 ## Overview

-WeeWX options are specified in a configuration file, nominally called `weewx.conf`, is a big text file that holds the configuration information about your installation of WeeWX.
+WeeWX options are specified in a configuration file, nominally called `weewx.conf`.
+This is a big text file that holds the configuration information about your installation of WeeWX.
 This includes things such as:

 * The type of hardware you have.
 * The name of your station.
 * What kind of database to use and where is it located.
 * How to recognize out-of-range observations, etc.

-[application layout table]: ../where

 !!! note
     The location of the configuration file will depend on your installation